 As a personal trainer I am often asked: Do body-weight exercises count as strength training?
 And can you build muscle mass with body-weight exercises?
 The answer is yes!
 And there is good reason to add strength training moves to your routine, even if you do not own dumbbells.

 Research shows that the combination of strength training and cardio exercise bode well for weight loss.
 Strength training helps build strong muscles that help burn fat and also helps speed up the metabolism.
-Research also shows that strength training is associated with reductions in anxiety symptoms among healthy adults and reduced depression symptoms for adults with diagnosed depression, plus improvements in sleep quality among depressed older adults — and right now we could all use a mental boost.
+Research also shows that strength training is associated with reductions in anxiety symptoms among healthy adults and reduced depression symptoms for adults with diagnosed depression, plus improvements in sleep quality among depressed older adults.

-If you’ve already committed to getting outdoors and walking this summer, we’ve made it even easier to squeeze in strength training with these circuits that you can perform during or after your walk (or cardio of choice!).
+Squeeze in strength training with these circuits that you can perform on their own or during or after a walk (or cardio of choice!).

 What a sample week could look like